WieckowskiLukasz/WieckowskiLukasz/README.md

-Hi, my name is Łukasz Więckowski, for three years I am interested in creating web applications.
+Hi, my name is Łukasz Więckowski, and I am a front-end developer specializing in building web applications.

-I am a graduate of the Pawel Wlodkowic University College in Płock.
-I graduated from the Faculty of Computer Science with a specialization in programming and databases.
+I am a graduate of Paweł Włodkowic University in Płock, where I completed my engineering studies in Computer Science with a specialization in Programming and Databases.

-Practically from the beginning of my studies I focused my attention on webmastering, especially on front-end technologies.
-My favorite technologies are ReactJS, TypeScript and Sass.
+Since the early days of my studies, I have been focusing on web mastering, particularly on front-end technologies.
+My favorite technologies include React, Next.js, and TypeScript.

-I have done one commercial project which I did at the beginning of my studies.
+In my work, I also utilize technologies such as Material UI, Redux, and Sass.
+In the past, I have worked on full-stack projects using PHP, MySQL, and JavaScript.